 Fecal Indicator Bacteria (E. Coli) measurements count the number of live fecal indicator bacteria in the sample.
-These bacteria are considered reliable indicators of fecal contamination when they are found in a pond or lake, it is very likely that the water is being contaminated by animal feces.
+These bacteria are considered reliable indicators of fecal contamination when they are found in a pond or lake; it is very likely that the water is being contaminated by animal feces.
 Contamination can potentially be derived from a number of sources, including failed septic systems, agriculture runoff, or waterfowl or wildlife droppings.
-E. Coli was tested in Portage Lake in July of 2016.
-Four locations of concern were tested in the lake including the beach, hotel area, Marina and camp.
+E. Coli was tested in Portage Lake in August 2017.
+Four locations of concern were tested in the lake including the camp areas, Portage Point Inn, and a beach area on the SW end of the lake.
 All samples came back very low.